-As I drive through the Salinas Valley, I consider the precise rows of cool season vegetables and ponder emerging attitudes that growers need to find alternative crops to protect and conserve water.
+As I drive through the Salinas Valley, I consider the precise rows of cool season vegetables and ponder emerging attitudes.
+Some regulators believe that growers need to find alternative crops to cool season vegetables and this will protect and conserve water.

 Hmmm…What alternative crops could be grown?